NCAR/lrose-core/docs/runtime/env_vars.md

 This document describes the most commonly-used environment variables which control the functionality of the LROSE libraries and applications.

+NOTES:

+The environment variables are shown starting with ```$```.
+This is only for clarity in this document, when you set the environment variable the $ is not part of the name.

-NOTE: When a variable may be set to "true"/"false", or "TRUE"/"FALSE", this is case-insensitive.
+When a variable may be set to "true"/"false", or "TRUE"/"FALSE", this is case-insensitive.

-## Data system root
+## DATA SYSTEM ROOT

-### DATA_DIR
+### $DATA_DIR

 Default: none